Griswold Scout Reservation: Programs

 Camp Bell is run with a higher emphasis on strengthening the Patrol Method.
 Campers do their own cooking in their sites and participate in day-long living-history activities as patrols.
 Patrols can focus on blacksmithing, logging, snorkeling, water-skiing, or various shooting sports.
 Camp Bell features an indoor rock climbing barn, an all-terrain vehicle hub with a one-acre, terrain-neutral training site, a 200-seat campfire circle, and a functioning farm.
 It is ideal for an older-scout bracket.
 Camp Bell includes various thematic program areas including Challenge Valley (an extreme obstacle course), Mountain Man (muzzleloaders & sporting clays), Brownsea (outdoor skills area), Logging Camp (lumberjack), and Foxfire (blacksmithing).

 An annual week-long National Youth Leadership Training course takes place at Camp Bell.

 Other history

 GSR is one of the first Boy Scouts of America properties to utilize a year-round forester, helping implement good forest management practices.

 In 2013, 23 Scouts were transported to nearby hospitals after a lightning strike at Camp Bell.
 They had non-life-threatening injuries.
 They were a part of the National Youth Leadership Training course.

-Due to the COVID-19 pandemic, all Daniel Webster Council summer camps are closed for the entirety of the 2020 season.
+Due to the COVID-19 pandemic, all Daniel Webster Council summer camps were closed for the entirety of the 2020 season.

+In June 2023, an 11-year-old Scout from Lexington Massachusetts died in a boating accident on Manning Lake.

+December 2023 Carter Lodge, the former dining hall of Hidden Valley, experienced an electrical fire resulting in the complete loss of the building.